 The Corporation provides certain unfunded health, dental and life insurance benefits on behalf of its retired employees.
 These benefits are provided through a group defined benefit plan.
 The Corporation has reflected its share of the defined benefit costs and related liabilities, as calculated by the actuary, in these financial statements.
-The accrued benefit liability and the expense for the years ended December 31, 2015 and 2014 were based on results and assumptions determined by actuarial valuation as at January 1, 2014.
+The accrued benefit liability and the corresponding expense were based on results and assumptions determined by actuarial valuation as at December 31, 2016.